abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/what_is_cp.rst

         This technique is called *reification* and you can learn more about it in the chapter :ref:`chapter_reification`.

+    The ease to model a problem and the possibility to add heterogeneous constraints sometimes make CP the preferred or only framework to model some difficult problems with a lots of side-constraints.
+In part 3 on *Routing*, we emphasize arc-, node- and vehicle-routing problems *with* constraints.
+For instance, CP cannot beat the state of the art approaches to solve the Travelling Salesman Problem but add a few side-constraints to the problem and CP is competitive!

 The search
 ^^^^^^^^^^^^

 ..  only:: draft

+    Propagation is not enough to find a feasible solution most of the time.

     ..  topic:: CP for the MIP practitioners [#CP_MIP_practitioners_jargon]_

         There are strong similarities between the two basic search algorithms